 Sometimes a sell decision has little to do with the holding itself -- you may simply see better opportunities elsewhere and lack the funds to take advantage.
 Just as a soccer coach will swap tired players for fresh ones in order to win the game, your portfolio can benefit from shuffling some players, too.

 Just like the five traits of great stocks we keep in mind when we buy, these are some of the criteria at the forefront of our sell decisions at Motley Fool Pro.
-To keep membership manageable, Motley Fool Pro will open for only a few days, the first time members have been able to join since June 2009.
-You can get more information about Motley Fool Pro and receive a special report on three strategies to help you build your wealth by entering your email in the box below.
+To keep membership manageable, Motley Fool Pro will open for only a few days today; it's the first time members have been able to join since last June.
+You can get more information about Motley Fool Pro and receive a special report on five strategies to help you build your wealth by entering your email in the box below.